-1 Commitment to the Voluntary Principles
+Commitment to the Voluntary Principles on Security and Human Rights

-Reporting indicator 1: Public Statement of commitment or endorsement of the Voluntary Principles, engagement in the Voluntary Principles Initiative, and transparency.
+1. Public statement of commitment or endorsement of the Voluntary Principles, engagement in the Voluntary Principles Initiative, and transparency.

-Equinor has been a member of the VPs Initiative since 2002 and continued our commitment to follow the VPs during 2022.
-Our explicit statement of commitment to the VPs is included in our Human Rights policy, that is publicly available on our corporate website www.equinor.com.
+Equinor has been a member of VPI since 2002 and continued our commitment to follow the VPs during 2024.
+Our explicit statement of commitment to the VPs is publicly available on our corporate website www.equinor.com.